How to get to Saint Tropez from Nice or Marseille

 How to get from Marseille to Saint Tropez by bus.

-The cheapest way, but not without its own characteristics: you will have to make 2 transfers and spend at least 4.5 hours on the road.
-If you are ready for this, then read on.
-Buses to Marseille (line L091) or Aix-en-Provence (line L040) depart directly from the airport parking lot near terminal 2.
-Then from both cities you should change to a bus to Toulon (Tolone): from Aix-en-Provence - line 59, from Marseille - FlixBus buses of lines N769, N523, 1922, 718.
-From Toulon you need to transfer to buses of lines 878 or 879 operator Zou!.
-Is it possible to make this mini-trip more or less quickly if you arrive in the morning (even early) or in the afternoon.
-After 16:00 this scheme will no longer work.
-Approximate cost - from 8 euro.
+For the budget-conscious traveler, albeit with some intricacies: brace yourself for 2 transfers and a minimum of 4.5 hours on the road.
+If you're up for the challenge, here's how to proceed.
+Buses bound for Marseille (line L091) or Aix-en-Provence (line L040) depart directly from the airport parking lot near terminal 2.
+Upon arrival in either city, you'll need to switch to a bus heading to Toulon (Tolone): from Aix-en-Provence - line 59, from Marseille - FlixBus buses of lines N769, N523, 1922, 718.
+Upon reaching Toulon, transfer to buses operated by Zou! on lines 878 or 879.
+This mini-journey can be expedited somewhat if you arrive in the morning (even early) or in the afternoon; however, after 16:00, this scheme becomes untenable.
+Approximate cost for this adventure starts from 8 euros.

 3) Transfer with a private driver from Marseille: